Frozen Yogurt Bark with Granola and Berries

 Can you freeze yogurt without killing bacteria?

 Yes, you can freeze yogurt without killing all of the bacteria, however, overtime the bacteria will become deactivated and die.
-Enjoy frozen yogurt within a month to get the most bacteria.
+Enjoy frozen yogurt within a month to get the most probiotics.

 Why is my yogurt bark icy?